 The 28-year-old daughter of Mia Farrow and Woody Allen will discuss with People Magazine in its newest issue how difficult it was to write a letter of such magnitude.

-In the interview, she discusses how it feels to finally open up about the violation she felt at 7 years old from the director and why she chose to divulge her secret past.
+In the interview, she discusses how it feels to finally open up about the violation she felt at seven years old from the director and why she chose to divulge her secret past.

-“All I have is the truth and that is all I put out there,” she continued.
+She continues saying, “All I have is the truth and that is all I put out there.”

 On Feb.
 1, Farrow published the open letter to a blog with The New York Times revealing her dark past.
 She says she thought “long and hard” before actually posting the story.

 This week, Allen’s lawyer released a statement to CNN stating that Farrow’s allegation was false.
 However, the estranged father is now asking the newspaper that published the original letter for the permission to write his own response.

 Farrow also told People, “My intention in writing that piece was to put the truth on paper from a voice that was not able to speak before.”